 Sissoko, since signing from Toulouse in January, has impressed in all three of his Premier League appearances, particularly in a match-winning performance against Chelsea as his two goals led the Magpies to a memorable victory.

-The French international's arrival has coincided with an upturn in form for Newcastle as they have won two of their last three league games, having gone five matches without a win prior to his debut against Aston Villa.
+The French international's arrival has coincided with an upturn in form for Newcastle as it has won two of its last three league games, having gone five matches without a win prior to his debut against Aston Villa.

 Pardew has certainly been pleased with his new signing's impact at the club stating that he is a perfect fit for the Newcastle side.

 "I think he really fitted the bill for what I wanted in this team.
-I wanted a traditional No.10 and today that is really more of a midfield players role than a striker with the exception of [Wayne] Rooney and [Marouane] Fellaini.
-I put Sissoko in that bracket," he told reporters.
+I wanted a traditional No. 10 and today that is really more of a midfield player's role than a striker's, with the exception of [Wayne] Rooney and [Marouane] Fellaini.
+I'd put Sissoko in that bracket," he told reporters.